-1 Legal framework and definitions
+1 | Legal Framework and Definitions

-- 1.1 This policy is based on the statutory guidance Special Education Needs and Disability (SEND) Code of Practice (2015) and the following legislation: - Part 3 of the Children and Families Act 2014, which sets out schools' responsibilities for pupils with SEN and disabilities - The Special Educational Needs and Disability Regulations 2014, which set out schools' responsibilities for education, health and care (EHC) plans, SEN coordinators (SENCOs) and the SEN Policy

-SEN is defined as:

-- A child or young person has SEN if they have a learning difficulty or disability which calls for special educational provision to be made for him or her; - A child of compulsory school age or a young person has a learning difficulty or disability if he or she: - has a significantly greater difficulty in learning than the majority of others of the same age, or - has a disability which prevents or hinders him or her from making use of facilities of a kind generally provided for others of the same age in mainstream schools or mainstream post-16 institutions - 1.2.
-Children must not be regarded as having a learning difficulty solely because their home language is different from English. - 1.3.
-Where a child or young person has a disability or health condition which requires special educational provision to be made, they will be covered by the SEN definition.
+- 1.1 This policy is based on the statutory guidance Special Education Needs and Disability (SEND) Code of Practice (2015) and the following legislation: - Part 3 of the Children and Families Act 2014, which sets out schools' responsibilities for pupils with SEN and disabilities - The Special Educational Needs and Disability Regulations 2014, which set out schools' responsibilities for education, health and care (EHC) plans, SEN coordinators (SENCOs) and the SEN Policy - 1.2 SEND is defined as such: - A child or young person has SEN if they have a learning difficulty or disability which calls for special educational provision to be made for them; - A child of compulsory school age or a young person has a learning difficulty or disability if he or she: - Has a significantly greater difficulty in learning than the majority of others of the same age, or - Has a disability which prevents or hinders him or her from making use of facilities of a kind generally provided for others of the same age in mainstream schools or mainstream post-16 institutions. - 1.3 Children must not be regarded as having a learning difficulty solely because their home language is different from English.

+1.4 Where a child or young person has a disability or health condition which requires special educational provision to be made, they will be covered by the SEN definition.

-2 Scope of this policy
+2 | Scope of this Policy

-2.1 This policy outlines our pledge and expectations for the provision of special educational needs and disability in our academies.
-It is a statutory requirement that each academy outlines their personalised Special Education Needs and Disability Procedure in their academy Information Report to accompany this policy.

-Specific responsibilities include:
+- 2.1 This policy outlines our pledge and expectations for the provision of special educational needs and disability in our academies.
+It is a statutory requirement that each academy outlines their personalised Special Education Needs and Disability Procedure in their Academy Information Report which accompanies this policy. - 2.2 Specific responsibilities include: